francomorando/IQM/README.md

 # IQM
-Prolog package for Initial Quasi Manifold decomposition.
+A Prolog package for Initial Quasi Manifold decomposition.
 This is a proof of concept prototype for the results in the thesis:

 ## Examples